“If I don’t practice the way I should, then I won’t play the way that I know I can.”

 - How do I get information on special events at the TSC that may affect the practice schedule?

-The only disadvantage of training at one of the best facilities in the country is that there are a number of special events each year that may cause a workout to be cancelled or moved to an Anderson Mill pool.
+The only disadvantage of training at one of the best facilities in the country is that there are a number of special events each year that may cause a workout to be cancelled or temporarily moved to a local pool.
 We will make up these workouts when practical, but it isn’t always possible.
 Members will be notified of any schedule change via email and website as soon as possible.
 This is often only a few days before the cancellation or time change because we do not always receive information about an event very far in advance.